ericaosta/alagant/factor1.md

 library(writexl)
 write_xlsx(cmmi_final, "cmmi_2021_sam_ML3_ML4_ML5_world.xlsx")
 ```
-### Output for Criterium #1:
+### Output for Criterion #1:
 [CMMI ML3-5](https://github.com/ericaosta/alagant/blob/main/cmmi_2021_sam_ML3_ML4_ML5_world.xlsx)

 ## 2. International Organization for Standardization (ISO) 9001:2015
 - I have yet to find a reliable database for companies with ISO certification status.
 Hoshang has yet to deliver.
-- I manually collected ISO 9001:2015 status from websites from companies that met the CMMI criterium.
+- I manually collected ISO 9001:2015 status from websites from companies that met the CMMI criterion.
 Please see the data [here](https://github.com/ericaosta/alagant/blob/main/cmmi_with_iso_status.xlsx).
 Please note that some websites may have a certification but may not show it on their website.
 -  Companies that meet criteria [#4](https://github.com/ericaosta/alagant/blob/main/factor1.md#4-demonstrate-experience-with-at-least-three-3-projects-implementing-and-upgrading-oracle-federal-financials) and/or [#5](https://github.com/ericaosta/alagant/blob/main/factor1.md#5-demonstrate-experience-with-at-least-two-2-projects-leading-supporting-cloud-migrationtransformation) can give us are more likely to be ISO 9001 certified.

 ## 3. CSP and Key Technology Partnerships
 - I will contact AWS, Oracle, Azure.
-- I manually collected CSPs from websites from companies that met the CMMI criterium.
+- I manually collected CSPs from websites from companies that met the CMMI criterion.
 Please see the data [here](https://github.com/ericaosta/alagant/blob/main/cmmi_with_iso_status.xlsx).
 Please note that some websites may have a partnership but may not show details on their website.
-- Criteria [#4](https://github.com/ericaosta/alagant/blob/main/factor1.md#4-demonstrate-experience-with-at-least-three-3-projects-implementing-and-upgrading-oracle-federal-financials) and/or [#5](https://github.com/ericaosta/alagant/blob/main/factor1.md#5-demonstrate-experience-with-at-least-two-2-projects-leading-supporting-cloud-migrationtransformation) can give us leads for companies that meet this criterium.
+- Criteria [#4](https://github.com/ericaosta/alagant/blob/main/factor1.md#4-demonstrate-experience-with-at-least-three-3-projects-implementing-and-upgrading-oracle-federal-financials) and/or [#5](https://github.com/ericaosta/alagant/blob/main/factor1.md#5-demonstrate-experience-with-at-least-two-2-projects-leading-supporting-cloud-migrationtransformation) can give us leads for companies that meet this criterion.

 ## 4. Demonstrate Experience with at Least Three (3) Projects Implementing and Upgrading Oracle Federal Financials